Board of Directors

 Nicole Agit

-was born in 1995, she is working as an assistant of the Taskforce Education for Sustainable Development (ESD) of the German Commission for UNESCO.
+is working as an assistant of the Taskforce Education for Sustainable Development (ESD) of the German Commission for UNESCO.
 She studied sociology (BA) at the University of Marburg, Germany and is currently studying the sociology Master at the University of Bonn, Germany.
 Her bachelor studies were focused on social structure and conflict analysis, globalisation and societal development as well as political sociology – whereby inequality relations were constantly kept in focus.
 Her bachelor thesis was dedicated to the topic “Care Work and Migration – A Gender-Sociological Analysis of European Care Chains Using the Example of Polish Live-In Care Workers in Germany“.

 Main focus areas: care policy, child poverty, participation